Make Calls To Support New Yorkers

 How to register:

 • If you're not a New York Cares volunteer: Register on our website.
-Then complete a short, self-guided online orientation.

 NYC Department of Veterans' Services logo